-- PhD Finance, Budapest University of Economics - MSC in Economics, Budapest University of Economics - BSc in Economics, Budapest University of Economics and upper management roles in banking, private equity, not-for-profit organisations and Christian churches.
+- ◆ PhD Finance, Budapest University of Economics - MSC in Economics, Budapest University of Economics - ◆ BSc in Economics, Budapest University of Economics

+Professional Experience: Following his studies on Hungarian and English universities and completion of a university doctor's degree in finance, Zsolt has spent the last three decades in mid and upper management roles in banking, private equity, not-for-profit organisations and Christian churches.
 Currently he is self-employed as business consultant.
 During his carrier Zsolt gained wide range of experience in corporate finance, capital markets, project finance, innovation management and business development areas.
 Zsolt is also adjunct professor at Károli Gáspár Reformed University, Pentecostal Theological College and Bakke Graduate University.
 Besides that, he is active speaker and lecturer on conferences and leadership courses and workshops.
 In addition, Zsolt also provides mentoring to Christian organisations and social enterprises in development of their activities.
 Zsolt is chairman of CBMC Hungary and head of the board elders of Szentendre Reformed Church.
 He is married with two adult daughters.